uhuru-rawlings/Angular-quoteApp/README.md

 #### Project Name: Angular Quote App
 ##### Project description
-This is an angular app that allows user to upload quotes, rate them a 5 star for the best quote or 1 for the poorest quote. the project
+This is an angular app that allows user to upload quotes, rate them a 5 star for the best quote or 1 for the poorest quote. the project uses bootstrap and font-awesome to get the beter look.
 #### Author
 Uhuru Otieno Rawlings
 #### SetUp